adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 ### Build

 Vue CLI config doesn't allow for multiple entry/output pairs.
-I wanted to build components separately to be able to request then independently at runtime.
+I wanted to build components separately to be able to request them independently at runtime.
 Build process uses generated `manifest.json` to identify entry files.
 This step also fills the manifest file with paths to compiled files relative to the manifest itself.

-My solution is based on [Markus Oberlehners article](https://markus.oberlehner.net/blog/distributed-vue-applications-loading-components-via-http/).
+My solution is based on [Markus Oberlehner's article](https://markus.oberlehner.net/blog/distributed-vue-applications-loading-components-via-http/).
 He describes how to use Vue CLI to build a single component.

 ```bash
 vue-cli-service build --target lib \